 Description

-A row of seven graduated semi-circular arches with ashlar voussoirs and double-stepped radiating keyblocks, the principal keyblocks linked to a stepped ashlar band.
-The wide central span has four subsidiary keyblocks; the other arches have two.
-The east face is partly ruinous.
-There is no parapet and the turf roadway rises towards the centre of the bridge which spans approximately 70 metres across the largest of the lakes in Sandford Park.
+It has a row of seven graduated semi-circular arches, which are adorned with ashlar voussoirs and double-stepped radiating keyblocks.
+The principal keyblocks are connected to a stepped ashlar band.
+The wide central span includes four subsidiary keyblocks, while the other arches have two each.
+The east face of the bridge is partly in ruins.
+There is no parapet, and the turf roadway rises towards the centre of the bridge, which spans approximately 70 metres across the largest lake in Sandford Park.

-Sandford Park is included in the HBMC County Register of Gardens at Grade II.
+Sandford Park itself is listed in the Historic Buildings and Monuments Commission County Register of Gardens at Grade II.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.